Nature Boy: Tony Bennett and Lady Gaga version

 After recording the jazz standard "The Lady Is a Tramp", American singer Tony Bennett and Lady Gaga began working on a collaborative jazz album, titled Cheek to Cheek.
 The recording took place over a year in New York City, and featured jazz musicians associated with both artists.
 Bennett's quartet was present, including Mike Renzi, Gray Sargent, Harold Jones and Marshall Wood as well as pianist Tom Lanier.
 Along with Evans, jazz trumpeter Brian Newman, a long-time friend and colleague of Gaga, played on the album with his New York City based jazz quintet.
-Tenor saxophonist Joe Lovano and flautist Paul Horn were also enlisted as musicians.
+Tenor saxophonist Joe Lovano and flutist Paul Horn were also enlisted as musicians.
 The songs were handpicked by Bennett and Gaga; they selected tracks from the Great American Songbook including "Nature Boy".
 It features instrumentation from flutes and drums, and has an orchestral arrangement.
 According to Kory Grow of Rolling Stone, Gaga sings in a Liza Minnelli inspired voice with a breathy range, followed by Bennett complimenting her with the story of meeting the titular character.